thoughtbot/maybe_haskell/book/functor/curried-form.md

 Haskell also defines `->` to be right-associative and function application to be left associative.
 That means we don't need to add any parenthesis unless we want to explicitly group in some other way.
-This means rather than writing:
+Rather than writing:

 ```haskell
 addThree :: Int -> (Int -> (Int -> Int))